IndigoUnited/node-couchnode/README.md

 [![Couchnode - Wrapper for the official Couchbase client](logo.png)](https://travis-ci.org/IndigoUnited/node-couchnode)

-This module is as a wrapper for the official client.
+This module is a wrapper for the official client.
 Documentation of the official module can be found [here](http://docs.couchbase.com/sdk-api/couchbase-node-client-2.0.6/Bucket.html).